 But the critical situation I mentioned above was not yet solved.
-There was a lack of new products especially in the mid range of the market.
-Only on the high end Dresden did have their single lens reflex cameras with the Praktica and the Exakta selling very well on the international market.
+There was a lack of new products especially aming to the mid range of the amateur-camera market.
+Only on the high end side Dresden did have their single lens reflex cameras with the Praktica and the Exakta selling very well internationally.
 But bear in mind that both these cameras were pre-war constructions and their potential for enhancements was quite narrowed.
 Kamerawerke Niedersedlitz under the lead engineer Siegfried Böhm had developed a new type of a single lens reflex system camera with a modern shutter control and a fully automatic aperture mechanism.
-But obviously this Praktina IIa was not very efficient to produce so it turned out to be a very expensive camera (around 1000,- Mark, depending on the objective and the viewfinder).
+But obviously this PRAKTINA IIA was not very efficient to produce so it turned out to be a very expensive camera (around 1000,- Mark, depending on the standard-objective and the viewfinder it was equipped with).
 Even after the extensive price-cutting from March 1960 it remained unattainable for most of the customers in East Germany.
-And obviously this Praktina IIa did not have enough reputation on the international market to sell well and take over the role of the Exakta Varex.
+And obviously this Praktina IIA did not have enough reputation on the international market to sell well and take over the role of the declining Exakta Varex.
 As a result Kamerawerke obviously produced that Praktina in form of a stockpile.
-Although Zeiss Jena just had presented a complete range of new fully automatic objectives on Leipzig Spring Fair 1960, Kamerawerke ceased production of the Praktina IIa in May of the same year.
+Although Zeiss Jena just had presented a complete range of new fully automatic objectives on Leipzig Spring Fair 1960, Kamerawerke ceased production of the Praktina IIA in May of the same year.
 This must be seen as a clear sign for an irritated and unsettled situation of the Dresden camera manufacturing industry by 1960.

 But a few years later when all that competences hidden in the formerly fragmented plants were concentrated in a large-scale concern, this situation had changed and an interest in a professional system reflex camera became revitalised.
 Parallel to the modernisation of the Praktica line (leading to the Praktica mat with TTL-metering in 1964/65) KKW/Pentacon worked on such a new high end single lens reflex camera.
 The first sign of that process was a patent from May 1961 on a metal leaf focal plane shutter (No. DD27,434).
 This prototype worked with only two leaves resulting in quite a large dimension of the whole shutter unit.
 Later that year the upper/lower leaf was replaced by a piece of rubberized cloth making the whole moving parts much lighter (Patent No. DE1,145,474).
 The cloth material was just bent or stretched when the metal part moved.
 This still required quite a lot of space but made the curtains very light so that this shutter construction reached a shortest shutter time of 500µs and a shortest open-time of 8ms.
 The shutter is astonishingly quiet (when mounted into the camera) and very robust.